 - Hemolysis from physical agitation of red blood cells making contact with the rotor pump.
 Monitor carefully whenever the pump speed is adjusted.

-- Infections can occur in the VAD drive line or in a pocket housing the pump.
+- Infections can occur in the VAD drive line or in a pocket housing the pump (depending on the VAD).
 Typical organisms include Staphlococcus, Enterococcus, and Pseudomonas.
 Empiric antibiotics should be initiated and sometimes surgical debridement is required for deeper wound infections.

 - Arrest: In the event of cardiopulmonary arrest, if the VAD is still functional, do NOT perform chest compressions as you risk dislodging the VAD cannulas.
 Instead, perform a “chemical code” by administering only drugs from the ACLS protocol.
 There are many articles which suggest that CPR is safe in VAD patients, but in general, the evidence is scant.